jona-nakai/NoteVision/README.md

-# SheetMusic-to-Text
+# NoteVision
-DS4440 Practical Neural Network Final Project.
 Turning handwritten sheet music into text (ABC Notation).

 By Jona Nakai, Jessica Zhao, Aaron Gordan, and Gavin Wainwright

+Forked from https://github.com/jonanakai/SheetMusic-to-Text.
+The old SheetMusic-to-Text Repository was for a class project.
+NoteVision is a continuation of this class project in an attempt to create a working product.

 Realbook pdf: https://drive.google.com/drive/u/0/folders/0B1s4iEL26SobdVM0NWR1aFlJSlk?resourcekey=0-20R6HYi1vYfokV5oruu5fw